Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/FileNameTemplates.md

 | -- | --
 | {MMddyyyy} | Separate folder for each days results
 | {clientLocalId} | Separate folder for each site/facility
-| {orderLocalId} | Name the file from the Id specified by the organization on creation
+| {orderLocalId} | Name the file from the order Id specified by the organization on creation